opendocsg/slw-judgments-backfill/2001_SGHC_346/report.md

 As for Mr Sivakumar`s submission that the action should be tried in Indonesia because Indonesian law is the proper law of the contract and complicated issues under Indonesian law regarding the validity of an indemnity without the consent of a spouse are involved, Mr Koh pointed out that this assertion is misguided since Mr Widodo`s position is that he did not enter into the alleged agreement with Mr Yugiantoro.
 That being the case, it would be illogical for him to speak of any governing law, be it Indonesian or otherwise.

 If the alleged oral contract was made, it certainly did not deal with the question of the proper law of the contract.
 In the circumstances of this case, it would not be meaningful to try and determine whether or not any inference may be drawn regarding the intention of the parties on the choice of law.
 It would be more productive to determine whether or not the alleged agreement has, as Mr Widodo asserted, the closest and most real connection with Indonesian law.
-In **Las Vegas Hilton Corp t/a Las Vegas Hilton v Khoo Teng Hock Sunny** [1997] 1 SLR 341 at [para ]45, Chao Hick Tin J, as he then was, noted as follows:
+In **Las Vegas Hilton Corp t/a Las Vegas Hilton v Khoo Teng Hock Sunny** <span class="citation">[1997] 1 SLR 341</span> at [para ]45, Chao Hick Tin J, as he then was, noted as follows:

  To determine the question of closest and most real connection many factors may be taken into account, the main ones are the place of contracting, the place of performance, the places of residence or business of the parties respectively; and the nature and subject-matter of the contract: see Re United Railways of Havana and Regla Warehouses Ltd [1960] Ch 52 at 91 per Jenkins LJ.